AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/lsfr/creating-vcs.md

     You will need access to AWS to use LSfR.
     See [getting access to AWS](../../getting-started/accessing-resources/index.md#getting-access-to-aws) to learn how to get set up with AWS.

-- The virtual computers provided through LSfR use an Ubuntu operating system.
+- The virtual computers provided through LSfR use the Ubuntu operating system.
 - During setup, you will choose your desired configuration, including the amount of virtual CPUs, memory, and storage space.
-    - You also have the option to add [additional storage to your virtual computer](STUB-LINK for volumes).
+    - You also have the option to add [additional storage to your virtual computer](STUB_LINK for volumes).
 - All virtual computers will have a set of pre-installed applications needed for working with OpenScPCA, including:
     - Git and GitKraken
     - The AWS command line interface, which has already been configured for you